-You are invited to attend this webinar that will feature Sandra Bloom, Ph.D., author of Creating Sanctuary: Toward the Evolution of Sane Societies, and Diane Wagenhals, Program Director for the Lakeside Global Institute.
-Together they will describe what both history and science have taught us about the nature of trauma, what becoming trauma-informed and trauma-responsive means, and why it is such a big deal.
+Sandra Bloom, MD author of Creating Sanctuary: Toward the Evolution of Sane Societies, and Diane Wagenhals, Program Director for the Lakeside Global Institute.
+Together they describe what both history and science have taught us about the nature of trauma, what becoming trauma-informed and trauma-responsive means, and why it is such a big deal.

 - Define trauma and its impact, why it is such a big deal;

 - Describe the causes and neurobiological underpinnings of trauma; and,